haniker-dev/ts-bedrock/Learn/Lecture/ProductSumTypes.md

   | { _t: "Success", data: string }
 ```
 [DEMO] `function showMaybeResult(m: MaybeStr): string`
-[DEMO] `function showEitherResult(m: EitherStr): string`
+[DEMO] `function showResultResult(m: ResultStr): string`
 [KEY] Switch cases for sum type
 [KEY] Type checking for `_t` and `data`

 ### Exercise
 Create a function `showApiStatus` that takes a `RemoteData` and returns the status message

-Create a function `validateEmailEither` that takes an email string
+Create a function `validateEmailResult` that takes an email string
-and returns an Either with the error message or the email
+and returns an Result with the error message or the email

 Create a function `validateEmailMaybe` that takes an email string
 and returns a Maybe with the email